 The Insurance Institute for Highway Safety study finds that specific crash technologies can significantly reduce the risks that are much more pronounced in teen drivers.
 These systems include front crash prevention systems that help drivers bring the car under control when faced with a potential crash risk in the path of the vehicle.
 Lane departure warning systems that help the driver bring the car back into its lane when the motorist is in danger of veering from it can also help reduce these car accident risks.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one has suffered injuries in a car accident, talk to a lawyer at our firm and determine your legal rights to compensation for your losses.
 You may qualify for compensation for medical costs, lost wages, pain and suffering and other types of damages.